ianstormtaylor/slate/docs/walkthroughs/applying-custom-formatting.md

 }
 ```

 Okay, so we've got the hotkey handler setup... but!
-If you happen to now try selecting text and hitting <kbd>⌘-B</kbd>, you'll get an error in your console.
+If you happen to now try selecting text and hitting `⌘-B`, you'll get an error in your console.
 That's because we haven't told Slate how to render a "bold" mark.

 For every mark type you want to add to your schema, you need to give Slate a "renderer" for that mark, just like nodes.
 So let's define our `bold` mark: